nirajkale/pynetwork/README.md

   ### Important Updates:

-  Due to some name conflict in pypi, i had to change the name of the library from "pynet" to "pynetwork"
+  1. Due to some name conflict in pypi, i had to change the name of the library from "pynet" to "pynetwork"
+  2. With version 2.3/2.2.1, below changes/updates are in place:
+      a.
+Signalling code in backend2 updated for optimization & readability
+      b.
+Now package can handle all the native python data types: int,bool, string,long, double, float, list, tuple, dictionary
+          & are now available to user through 'to_bytes' & 'from_bytes' functions in backend2
+      c.
+Better error reporting with new Enum Signals
+      d.
+'With' keyword support for client

   ### Abstract